 Ted Hanulak Sensei

-martial arts along with Zen meditation from 1983-1992.
+Hanulak Sensei studied martial arts and Zen under Behrens Shihan from 1983-1992.

 Current Instructors at the Sensokan Dojo Indianapolis under Ted Hanulak Sensei

 Richard Denney Senpai